torvalds/linux/Documentation/gpu/vkms.rst

 - Scaling.

-- Additional buffer formats, especially YUV formats for video like NV12.
-  Low/high bpp RGB formats would also be interesting.
+- Additional buffer formats.
+Low/high bpp RGB formats would be interesting [Good to get started].

 - Async updates (currently only possible on cursor plane using the legacy cursor api).